 How safe Mountain Gorilla Trekking is.

-Gorilla trekking is very safe since most of the gorilla families that are tracked have been habituated.
-However tourist are advised to be gentle since these are gentle creatures and not to flash there cameras or else they might charge.
-Insect repellants should be part you’re your track pack to repel all insects like mosquitos away from them to avoid falling sick.
+Gorilla trekking is very safe since most of the gorilla families that are available for tracking have been habituated.
+However, it is advisable for tourists to be gentle and not to flash there cameras or else they might charge.
+Insect repellants should be part of your track pack to avoid bites and falling sick.

-Other problems that may be experienced during the trek may be the weather condition that might change and affect the pace of the trek, heights too for the case of the elderly may be a problem for example Bwindi forest national park has a total elevation of 3904 to 8553ft.
+- heights for the case of the elderly may be a problem for example Bwindi forest national park has a total elevation of 3904 to 8553ft.

 Where to go gorilla trekking in Uganda

 There are a number of places where to go gorilla trekking that is; Bwindi impenetrable forest national park and mgahinga Gorilla Park.
 These two parks give you a total number of 18groups of gorilla groups.

-Some of the groups are; Buhoma group, Rushaga group, Ruhija group, Nkuringo group, Nyakagezi group
+Some of the groups are; Buhoma group, Rushaga group, Ruhija group, Nkuringo group, Nyakagyezi group